Lismore: 02 6621 2481

 Kyogle: 02 6632 3083

 Explore the essentials of General Protections Claims, from workplace rights to making a claim, with Somerville Laundry Lomax.
-General Protections Claims (GPCs) are a crucial part of the Fair Work Act 2009, designed to safeguard employee rights in Australia.
-At Somerville Laundry Lomax, we often get questions about GPCs, so let’s break down what they entail and how they can affect you.
+General Protections Claims (GPCs) represent a crucial part of the Fair Work Act 2009, designed to safeguard employee rights in Australia.

 Key Protections Under the Fair Work Act